Landau theory for finite-time dynamical phase transitions: Conclusions

-On the trajectory level, we showed that finite-time dynamical phase transition is related to a constraint on the initial and end points of individual trajectories.
+On the trajectory level, we showed that the new finite-time dynamical phase transition associated with $\msc{Q}$ is related to a constraint on the initial and end points of individual trajectories.
 The most likely ways to satisfy the constraint differ in the short- and long-time limits.
 This implies the occurrence of a sudden switch in the optimal, most likely fluctuation at finite time and thus provides a qualitative explanation for the occurrence of the phase transition.
-At finite $N$, we argued that the constraint posed on the fluctuations is effectively weaker for trajectories that reside close to $m=0$, which explains a premature phase transition at $t<\tcenv$ observed our direct numerical simulations.
+At finite $N$, we argued that the constraint posed on the fluctuations is effectively weaker for trajectories that reside close to $m=0$, which explains a premature phase transition at $t<\tcenv$ observed in our direct numerical simulations.

-In conclusion, the present paper opens the door to a complete, finite-time analysis of the stochastic thermodynamics of systems subject to quenches of either the temperature or other external parameters.
-Our analysis of the finite-time transitions associated with the magnetisation in Ref.~\cite{Mei22a} and the heat exchange $\msc{Q}$ conducted here, reveals that these transitions are generated in quite different ways, as a consequence of different constraints posed on the dynamics at the trajectory level.
-This may hint at the existence of finite-time dynamical phase transitions with distinct properties in a much wider range of systems, and for more observables, than previously thought.
-The dynamical Landau theory we proposed for the study of these transitions has proven powerful in identifying the distinct time-dependent phases and for classifying them in terms of well-known equilibrium categories.
+The extended Hamiltonian method presented here opens the door to a complete, finite-time analysis of the stochastic thermodynamics of systems subject to quenches of either the temperature or other external parameters.
+Our analysis of the finite-time statistics of the released heat $\msc{Q}$ reveals that multiple finite-time dynamical phase transitions associated with different observables and generated in different ways occur in the relaxation dynamics of the same system, as a consequence of different constraints posed on the dynamics at the trajectory level.
+This indicates that finite-time dynamical phase transitions with distinct properties are an integral part of far-from-equilibrium relaxation processes, that occur in a wide range of physical situations.
+The dynamical Landau theory we propose for the study of these transitions has proven powerful in identifying the distinct time-dependent phases and for classifying them in terms of well-known equilibrium categories.
 We are confident that our methods will be useful in the study of finite-time dynamical phase transitions in other models and for a variety of observables.